digital-cargo/good-practice-eCommerce/README.md

 This repository contains the good practice to implement data exchange in the context of eCommerce air cargo based on the ONE Record standard.

+## DELME: Open Issues

+- RFID must be separated into a good practice
+- PUB/SUB to be added
+- DESIGN ADDITIONAL DATA FIELDS

 ## Abstract

 ECommerce is a constantly growing commodity with unprecidented challengedes to both, the physical handling and the data management to ensure compliance, safety and efficiency.
 But the logistics and cargo industry grapples with a prevalent and pressing issue: there is no standard to share eCommerce data sharing throughout the supply chain.
 The consequence of this lack of standardization is evident: stakeholders are burdened with the expensive and time-consuming task of individualized integrations, harmonization of incompatible data formats from different sources, leading to compliance issues, inefficiencies, misunderstandings, and subsequent maintenance costs.
 The ONE record standard remedies this situation.
 This good practice document describes a sequence of required steps to share eCommerce data via ONE Record.